Understanding Atrial Fibrillation Treatment: Medications and Management Strategies

 -

-By following these strategies and working closely with your healthcare team, you can optimize your atrial fibrillation treatment and improve your overall quality of life.
+By following these strategies and working closely with your healthcare team, you can optimize the effectiveness of your AFib treatment and improve your overall heart health.

 This article is for informational purposes only and should not be considered medical advice.
 Please consult a qualified healthcare professional for personalized guidance and treatment.